 The sample number and sampling station shall be recorded on the Laboratory Management Program (LaMP) “Project Information Form” and “Chain of Custody Record” form, both which will be available to the science crew via Excel spreadsheet.

-Any water samples that are not being analyzed onboard will be immediately stored (in I-Chem bottles) in an ice chest in order to maintain a targeted temperature of 4°C (+/- 0.5°C).
-Samples should not be frozen.
-A thermometer will be available to remain with the aqueous samples in storage for monitoring purposes.
-Samples will not be acidified, and will be transferred to shore within 72 hours of collection for transport to the chemistry laboratory.

-Microbial samples for bionomics will be frozen at -20°C.

-All water sample and data collection equipment will be visually inspected before sampling.
+All sample equipment will be visually inspected before sampling.
 Decontamination or replacement of equipment will occur when fouling of equipment is noted.
 Any malfunction of data collection equipment or onboard testing shall be clearly documented.

-If utilized, optical dissolved oxygen probes will be calibrated daily in accordance with manufacturer’s recommendations.

-If utilized, the sensors on the Hydrolab sampler will be calibrated in accordance with the manufacturer’s recommendations.
+All equipment requiring calibration will be done so in accordance with the manufacturer’s recommendations.

 Any onboard QA/QC issues will be resolved with the onboard Chief Scientist in consultation with the BP on-board representative and if necessary, BP’s POC for Laboratory Quality Control: